Design and Control of a High-Performance Hopping Robot: Robot Design

-\subsection{Impact Mechanics.}
+Additionally, as the tube mass represent only $\sim3.2$\% of the total mass, doubling it would result in minor changes to the system's performance with $\sim8.8$x increase in the CBF.
+Finally, CBF can be increased with no change in mass by reducing the tube thickness as the outside diameter increases; this can be seen by solving the mass scaling equation, $R_m$, for the thickness scaling factor, $\gamma_T$, and substituting it into the CBF scaling equation, $R_{CBF}$ with $R_m = 1$.
+The CBF of the MultiMo-MHR $P_{cr}$($E_L=150$ GPa, $d_{OD}=16$ mm, $d_T=1$ mm, $K=2$, $L_L=368$ mm) $=3638$ N, demonstrating that the current system can fully withstand ground contact at terminal velocity; where the real CBF will be greater as the mass is distributed over the leg and therefore the loading is not actually concentrated at end of the rod.

-As the largest forces and torques experienced by the MultiMo-MHR are during ground contact, a two degree-of-freedom model is developed to understand the behavior when the robot contacts the ground at a slight angle to the hopping axis.
-This will result in a torque applied to the robot body that may alter or hinder locomotion.
-Assuming the robot has impacted the ground, the high frequency impact dynamics have dissipated, and damping in the spring is negligible, the robot can be modelled as a planar two degree-of-freedom system during the stance phase as,
+\subsubsection{\textbf{Impact Mechanics}}

-where, $I_{T} = I_{cm_B} + m_B r^2 + I_{cm_F} + m_F r_F^2$ is the total rotational inertia, $r$ is the distance along the leg axis, $r_0$ is the spring free length, $I_{cm_B}$ is the rotational inertia of the body about its center-of-mass (CM), $I_{cm_F}$ is the rotational inertia of the foot about its CM, and $r_F$ is the distance from foot CM to the contact point.
-As shown in Fig. \ref{fig:robot}b-d, small angular deviations from vertical during ground contact can lead to significant changes in the liftoff angle, required friction coefficient, and vertical, horizontal, and rotational energies; e.g., a 6 m/s vertical velocity and 10 degree deviation from vertical at ground contact would result in a liftoff angle of 45 degrees, required friction coefficient of 1, and vertical, 35\%, horizontal, 44\%, rotational, 4\%, foot contact loss, 17\%, energies.
-This poses a significant challenge to increasing the hopping height, and would also result from off-hopping-axis positioning of the center-of-mass.
-To minimize this effect, the foot is designed with four passive elastic rods to resist the torque on the robot during ground contact; expanding the range over which the robot is capable of operating.
-Additionally, the added stability increases overall efficiency and facilitates control as the controller need not overcome as significant a deviation from the desired behavior.
+As shown in Fig. \ref{fig:impact}, using the dynamic model presented previously, small angular deviations from vertical at touchdown (TD) can lead to significant changes in the liftoff angle, required friction coefficient, and vertical, horizontal, and rotational energies; e.g., a 6 m/s vertical velocity and 10 degree deviation from vertical at ground contact would result in a liftoff angle of 45 degrees and required friction coefficient of 1.
+Additionally, the system's energy at LO would be divided as follows: vertical axis (35\%), horizontal axis (44\%), rotational axis (4\%), and losses in foot contact (17\%).
+This poses a significant challenge to increasing the hopping height, requiring the controller to maintain a precise angle and will be discussed in the following section.

-\subsection{Control.}
+\subsubsection{\textbf{Control}}